 Children who are forced to flee their homes due to conflict often find themselves in a state of uncertainty for extended periods of time.
 Refugees, on average, spend 20 years without a stable home, while internally displaced persons experience an average of 10 years of displacement.
 Many children are born and raised in refugee and internally displaced settlements that often lack access to proper health and education services.

 Difficulties integrating into a new society and discrimination create barriers for refugees, preventing children from overcoming displacement trauma even after resettlement.

-The IRC recognizes the importance of protecting displaced children.
+The IRC recognises the importance of protecting displaced children.
 Our services in conflict-affected regions like Afghanistan and Ukraine provide immediate support to children fleeing conflict.
-In 2022, our Refugee, Asylum and Integration (RAI) teams provided support to more than 300,000 people in the United States and Europe through asylum and protection programs, economic empowerment services and by supporting the resettlement of refugees.
+In 2022, our Refugee, Asylum and Integration (RAI) teams provided support to more than 300,000 people in Europe and the US through asylum and protection programmes, economic empowerment services and by supporting the resettlement of refugees.

 Climate change is affecting lives worldwide.
 Despite contributing little to carbon emissions, people - especially children - in conflict-affected and climate-vulnerable communities are disproportionately impacted by climate change.

 For example, although Somalia, Ethiopia and Kenya collectively emit just 0.1% of total global CO2 emissions, East African communities have been grappling with a humanitarian crisis catalysed by a series of climatic shocks.
 Severe and prolonged droughts have affected over 40 million people, decimating the availability of safe water, crops and livestock.
 Now, volatile storms and flooding are battering the region, intensifying the needs of climate-vulnerable communities.
 More than 23.8 million people lack access to safe water and 2.2 million face destructive landslides and floods.